Of Good Report: Plot

-The film tells a story of an inappropriate and obsessive romantic relationship between a high school teacher and one of his female student.
+The film tells a story of an inappropriate and obsessive romantic relationship between a high school teacher and one of his female students.

 Reception

 Reviews

 Guy Lodge for Variety praised the attempt by Qubeka in the script that captures concerns of post apartheid South Africa that is not based on racial segregation, but violence and patriarchal sexuality.
 The adoption of black and white sequence of images, as opposed to coloured was also highlighted as adding a positive uniqueness to the film.
 He summarized its review by stating "Jahmil X.T.
 Qubeka's striking but grisly feature swerves wildly from obsessive student-teacher romance into splattery horror."

 Peter Bradshaw for The Guardian rated it 4/5, applauding the story, linearity and the entire atmosphere of the film.
 Deborah Young for Hollywood Reporter explained "Qubeka's unconventional talent makes sparks fly in a raw thriller that gently mocks genre and leaves a troubling after-taste".